 iPhone in an of itself might even not be the most powerful standalone phone, but it has two amazing things going for it: efficient ecosystem and synchronization.
 If all the work that I’ve done on my phone wasn’t accessible on my computer, I’d find iPhone a dead end.

-Sync is a game changer, as it takes technology out of the way.
-You stop thinking device centric, you start developing a “cloud mindset”.
-Wether you want to keep on working on your computer, or on your tablet, having things that sync effortlessly makes you job easier and your mind different.
+Sync is a game-changer, as it takes technology out of the way.
+You stop thinking device-centric, you start developing a “cloud mindset”.
+Whether you want to keep on working on your computer, or on your tablet, having things that sync effortlessly makes your job easier and your mind different.

 File Storage and keeping your files together

-One trick that I stick to, is syncing the Desktop folder with Dropbox, so everything that I’ve casually left on the laptops desktop, is easily accessible on the phone.
+One trick that I stick to, is syncing the Desktop folder with Dropbox, so everything that I’ve casually left on the laptop/desktop, is easily accessible on the phone.

 Where to go from here?

 While many tenants of smartphone philosophy are platform agnostic, I think apps behind the iPhone and software teams that build them are making a big cultural distinction compared to other platforms. iPhone and iOS applications that empower it are at the cutting edge of mobile productivity.

 This article is ever-evolving and you need to bookmark it, as over time it will be my living list of best iPhone productivity advice that I find on the web.
 This and any article will be as good as you act on it.
 I challenge you to start incorporating some of the apps mentioned here into your own workflows.
 Define what you want out of the phone, and dive in to get the most out of it, and finally leave us a comment and let us know what action will you take after reading this piece.